Mercurialis annua: In culture

 A herm (in Rome they were known as "mercuriae") is a statue consisting of a square block of stone with the head of Hermes (Mercury) and a prominent set of male genitalia.
 As the fruits of annual mercury resemble testicles, the association with mercuriae is apparent.

 Ancient herbalists had many uses for annual mercury.
 Dioscorides observed the symbolism of the fruits, writing "the male has branches that are small and round, as though it were two little stones lying together."
 Following the doctrine of signatures, he claimed that a paste made from the "male" plant would cause the conception of a male child, while "female" plants would have the opposite effect.
-Modern botanists, of course, would consider the plant that bears the fruit to be female but, as the odds of it working would have been about 50-50, this might not have mattered.
+Modern botanists would consider the plant that bears the fruit to be female but, as the odds of it working would have been about 50-50, this might not have mattered.

 The characteristic shape of the fruits give rise to its name.

 Culpeper was similarly confused about the biology of mercury plants, in the 17th century: "at every joint in the male Mercury two small, round green heads, standing together upon a short foot stalk, which growing ripe, are seeds, not having flowers."
 He considered it useful mainly for gynecological problems, and questioned its association with the god, writing "Mercury, they say, owns the herb, but I rather think it is Venus's, and I am partly confident of it too, for I never heard that Mercury ever minded women's business so much."

 By the 20th century, the biology was understood, but confusion between annual and dog's mercury had brought the herb into disrepute.
 Dog's mercury is much more common than annual in Northern Europe, and Maud Grieve seems to have reassigned the medicinal properties to the former, saying that annual mercury "is now disregarded in England."